Railway minister doesn`t rule out blast in TN Express fire

 "I am not excluding anything.
 I got a call from Divisional Railway Manager that there was a report of a blast.
-I don't want to dwell on it further since you will infer that I am trying to divert the cause of the mishap to another direction," Roy told reporters here before leaving for the accident site.
+I don`t want to dwell on it further since you will infer that I am trying to divert the cause of the mishap to another direction," Roy told reporters here fore leaving for the accident site.

-Later, he said "some of the injured passengers admitted to hospitals and a gateman at one of the level crossings near Nellore station heard a loud sound when the fire occurred in the coach."
+Later, he told a news agency "some of the injured passengers admitted to hospitals and a gateman at one of the level crossings near Nellore station heard a loud sound when the fire occurred in the coach."

 Asked if he suspected sabotage, Roy said "I am not saying anything at this stage."

 "Nothing is being ruled out and nothing can be said without an investigation.
 It will be investigated if inflammable substances were kept in the compartment or the fire was caused by a short circuit," the minister said.

 Roy said he had ordered an inquiry into the fire.